Germany's Angela Merkel seen shaking for third time within weeks | DW | 10.07.2019

 German Chancellor Angela Merkel appeared to be shaking in Berlin on Wednesday while receiving Finnish Prime Minister Antti Rinne, according to reporters and witnesses.

-Video of the event shows her slightly shaking for an extended period of time while the national anthem was playing.
+Video of the event shows her slightly shaking for an extended period of time while Finland's national anthem was playing.

-Merkel was seen previously seen shaking during a press conference with German President Frank-Walter Steinmeier on June 27 and while greeting Ukraine's president in Berlin on June 18.
+Shortly afterwards, a government spokesman said that the chancellor was fine and that discussions with Rinne were continuing as planned.

+It was the third time in recent weeks that Merkel was seen visibly shaking at a public event.

 More to follow...